galiuskas24/Google-Colab-Terminal-Configuration/README.md

 ## Implementation
 ### Preparation steps:
+**We will do this steps only once!!!**
 1. Create ngrok account (https://dashboard.ngrok.com/signup)
 2. After you login go to `Getting Started -> Setup & Installation` and copy **authtoken** from command in second section (save that token for later).
 3. Go to terminal on your computer and get public **SSH key** with `cat ./.ssh/id_rsa.pub`.
 If you do not have SSH key you can generate new key with command `ssh-keygen` (you can just hit Enter every time).
+4. Go to Google colab and Mount Drive
+5. Clone this config repository (past in cell next command):
+`!git clone https://github.com/galiuskas24/Google-Colab-Terminal-Configuration ../content/drive/My\ Drive/\config`

-Now we have **authtoken** and **SSH key**.
+Now we have **authtoken**, **public SSH key** and cloned **config** directory in Google Colab.

 ### Main part:
-1. Go to Google colab and Mount Drive
-2. Clone this config repository (past in cell next command):
-`!git clone https://github.com/galiuskas24/Google-Colab-Terminal-Configuration ../content/drive/My\ Drive/\config`
+**We will do this part every time when we want connect terminat to Google Colab!!!**
-3. Run fist cell from [Example of cells](#example-of-cells).
+1. Run fist cell from [Example of cells](#example-of-cells).
-4. Run second cell from  [Example of cells](#example-of-cells).
+2. Run second cell from  [Example of cells](#example-of-cells).
-  4a.
+  3a.
 The script will ask you first for **authtoken** and after that for **SSH key** (for SSH key -> copy the whole output from third preparation step)
-  4b.
+  3b.
 After that, the script will generate connection command like this:
       `ssh -o TCPKeepAlive=yes -o ServerAliveInterval=30 root@0.tcp.ngrok.io -p 45454`
-  4c.
+  3c.
 Copy that command and run in your terminal!
 Enjoy!

 ## Example of cells